narukeu/webpack-react-template/readme.md

 # Webpack React19 Template

-A modern React 19 application template built with Webpack 5, TypeScript, and Babel.
+A modern React 19 application template built with Webpack 5, TypeScript, and SWC.

 ## 简介 (Introduction)